inet-framework/inet-showcases/wireless/pathloss/doc/index.rst

    rewrite when the two-ray interference model is modified to use the ground model if there is one

-The antenna height of the transmitter and the receiver is an important part of the two-ray ground reflection and two-ray interference models, because the antenna heights affect path loss.
+The antenna height of the transmitter and the receiver is an important part of the two-ray ground reflection and two-ray interference models because the antenna heights affect path loss.
 The two-ray interference model calculates antenna heights from the z co-ordinates of the two nodes by assuming the z co-ordinate of the ground to be 0.
 The two-ray